bcgov/CONN-CCBC-portal/docs/AWS_Infrastructure.md

 Optional `clamav-on-demand-scan` topic was created to trigger virus scanning for the files that were uploaded to the bucket before lambda was deployed.

+## How to setup in any AWS account

+To be able to run Terraform scripts , `Infrastructure\main.tf` file should be modified to use [local backend](https://developer.hashicorp.com/terraform/language/settings/backends/local) instead of remote, and set provider configuration to use AWS user credentials instead of the role.
+See [Provider Configuration](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#provider-configuration) for more details.

+Steps are:
+- login to your AWS account and create access key.
+(IAM -> Security Credentials -> Access Keys);
+- save new keys into the file `credentials` in specific location: Linux and macOS: `~/.aws/credentials`, Widnows: `%USERPROFILE%\.aws\credentials`);
+- copy files from `Infrastructure\demo\` folder into `Infrastructure\`, overwriting `main.tf` and `variable.tf`;
+- if present - delete `Infrastructure\.terraform` folder and `Infrastructure\.terraform.lock.hcl` file;
+- run 'terraform init'
+- run 'terraform plan'
+- run 'terraform apply -auto-approve'
+- confirm that all AWS services are created as expected

+If 'terraform apply' command fails with error "The requested bucket name is not available' or similar, review file `variable.tf` to ensure unique names for the resources and re-try again.

+If you need to destroy infrastructure, please note that 'terraform destroy' will leave S3 buckets.
+To remove all resources, please edit file `Infrastructure\modules\s3_bucket\main.tf`, set `prevent_destroy = false` in line 19, and run 'terraform destroy' again.